janveverka/CMSSW_Daq_SingleMachineTest/README.md

 Follow these instructions to run the F3 single machine test.

-1. Get a terminal on a machine with enough HDD
+1. Get a terminal on a machine running SLC6 and with enough HDD

         ssh lxplus.cern.ch
         df /tmp